 There’s also much more in the way of selection these days when it comes to cannabis clothing.
 Whereas before you had only t-shirts and ball caps, you can now put your love of the herb on display with everything from hoodies to socks and swimsuits, yoga pants and skinny jeans, beanies and headwraps, and more.

 We’d be omitting a very important part of this if we didn’t mention that most cannabis clothing is made from genuine hemp.
-While hemp is not Cannabis Sativa or Indica, it is the male version of the same plant and, as such, can be included here.
+Even if more widely accepted, hemp is still cannabis and, as such, can be included here.

 Hemp clothing is generally more comfortable and breathable than cotton.
 When blended with cotton, it produces a nice, lightweight yet durable fabric that is totally biodegradable.
 It is also 98% UV resistant and becomes softer and more comfortable with age.
 If you’re now thinking hemp clothing might be ideal for warm, summer weather, you’re exactly right!